woodfrog/VideoToAudio/README.md

 It uses OpenCV for video manipulation, SDL&SDL_Mixer for audio producing and finally Qt for making a simple UI.

-One interesting thing happen during the programming process:
+One interesting thing happened during the programming process:

 *  SDL and Qt has some conflicts on Windows.
 When I tried to use both of them, the linker complained about the ** duplication of WinMain **.
 The reason is SDL defines a main macro to replace main, like this: